 Employers prefer those candidates with proficient verbal and written skills since managers communicate with customers and maintenance staff.
 Railcar maintenance managers must have multi-tasking and organizational skills as well as attention to detail.
 They must have excellent knowledge with policies and procedures set forth by the employer as well as an understanding of state and federal laws concerning safety and other regulations.
 Those with the ability to interpret blue prints and drawings may excel in this field.
 A strong knowledge of computers and software is also valuable.

 Railcar transit managers must be able to sit or stand for long amounts of time.
 Physical fitness requirements include the ability to lift and carry a significant amount of weight, usually up to 35 pounds, and applicants must also possess mobility.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), railcar repairers earned a median salary of $55,570 as of May 2015.
-While the BLS doesn't specifically mention railcar maintenance managers, it did report that first-line supervisors of mechanics and repairers earned a median of $63,010.
-The employment outlook for first-line supervisors of mechanics, installers and repairers was about 5% from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), railcar repairers earned a mean salary of $56,020 as of May 2018.
+While the BLS doesn't specifically mention railcar maintenance managers, it did report that first-line supervisors of mechanics and repairers earned a mean of $69,320.
+The employment outlook for first-line supervisors of mechanics, installers and repairers declined from 2018-2028.

 Railcar maintenance managers supervise employees who maintain, inspect and repair railway vehicles.
 They have varying educational and work experience requirements, but typically need communication, organizational, and management skills.